 When troops are diverted to prepare for and respond to storms, they are not training for traditional security threats.
 In September of 2018, military personnel at Camp Lejeune were diverted from their scheduled deployment to respond to Hurricane Florence.
 While diverting troops from normal activities to prepare for worsening storms is a threat to national security, so is the financial cost associated with the damage.

-During a trip to Camp Lejeune in May of 2018, ASP CEO Brigadier General Stephen Cheney, USMC (Ret) saw first-hand the damage caused by Hurricane Florence.
+During a trip to Camp Lejeune in May 2019, ASP CEO Brigadier General Stephen Cheney, USMC (Ret) saw first-hand the damage caused by Hurricane Florence.
 It is estimated that $3.6 billion in damage was caused at Camp Lejeune, Marine Corps Air Station New River, and Marine Corps Air Station Cherry Point.
 U.S. Marine Corps Gen. Robert Neller said that he was forced to curtail or cancel several training exercises to free up funds for hurricane repair.

 Hurricane Florence is not the only storm to have caused significant damage to U.S. military assets.
-In October of 2018, Tyndall Air Force Base was hit hard by Hurricane Michael.
+In October 2018, Tyndall Air Force Base was hit hard by Hurricane Michael.
 Experts expect it will take years to rebuild and cost over $3 billion.
 In part due to the damage at Tyndall and Offutt Air Force Bases, the Air Force may be forced to ground combat aircraft, defer at least 61 facility repairs, and non-deploying squadrons may have their flying hours cut.
 Such cuts will affect military readiness and put U.S. national security at risk.

 What do we need to do to prepare?